mgedmin/ghcloneall/README.rst

     ControlPersist yes
     ControlPath ~/.ssh/control-%r@%h-%p

-It takes about 1 minute to run ``git pull`` on all 339 ZopeFoundation repos on my laptop with this kind of setup.
+It takes about 80 seconds to run ``git pull`` on all 382 ZopeFoundation repos on my laptop with this kind of setup.